Fair Resource Allocation in Federated Learning: Evaluation

-\textbf{Weighting devices adversarially.} We further compare with \afl~\cite{mohri2019agnostic}, which is the only work we are aware of that aims to address fairness issues in federated learning.
+\textbf{Weighting devices adversarially.} We further compare with \afl~\citep{mohri2019agnostic}, which is the only work we are aware of that aims to address fairness issues in federated learning.
 We implement a non-stochastic version of \afl where all devices are selected and updated each round, and perform grid search on the \afl hyperparameters, $\gamma_w$ and $\gamma_{\lambda}$.
+In order to devise a setup that is as favorable to \afl as possible, we modify Algorithm \ref{alg: ffl} by sampling all devices and letting each of them run gradient descent at each round.
+We use the same small datasets (Adult~\citep{adult} and {subsampled Fashion MNIST~\citep{xiao2017fashion}) and the same logistic regression model} as in~\citet{mohri2019agnostic}.
 Full details of the implementation and hyperparameters (e.g., values of $q_1$ and $q_2$) are provided in Appendix~\ref{appen: hyperparameter}.
-In order to draw a fair comparison, we modify Algorithm \ref{alg: ffl} by sampling all devices and letting each of them run gradient descent at each round, using the same public datasets (Adult and Fashion MNIST) as in~\cite{mohri2019agnostic}.
-We note that, as opposed to \afl, \qffl is flexible depending on the amount of fairness desired, with larger $q$ leading to smaller accuracy variance.
-As discussed, \qffl generalizes \afl in this regard, as \afl is equivalent to \qffl with a large enough $q$, where the device with the largest local loss $F_k(w)$ dominates the global objective.
-In Table \ref{table: compare_agnostic}, we observe that \qffl can actually achieve higher testing accuracy on the device with the worst performance than \afl when $q$ is set appropriately.
-Interestingly, we also observe that \qffl converges faster in terms of communication rounds compared with \afl to obtain similar performance (Appendix~\ref{appen: full_exp}), which we suspect is due to the non-smoothness of the \afl objective.
+We note that, as opposed to \afl, \qffl is flexible depending on the amount of fairness desired, with larger $q$ leading to more accuracy uniformity.
+As discussed, \qffl generalizes \afl in this regard, as \afl is equivalent to \qffl with a large enough $q$.
+In Table \ref{table: compare_agnostic}, we observe that \qffl can in fact achieve higher testing accuracy than \afl on the device with the worst performance (i.e., the problem that the \afl was designed to solve) with appropriate $q$.
+This also indicates that \qffl obtains the most fair solutions in certain cases.
+We also observe that \qffl converges faster in terms of communication rounds compared with \afl to obtain similar performance (Appendix~\ref{appen: full_exp}), which we speculate is due to the non-smoothness of the \afl objective.